-If you're pounding the pavement in search of a better — or even your first — job, it's only a matter of time before you're called in for an interview.
-And believe it or not, your beauty look has a lot to do with whether or not you land your dream position.
+If you're pounding the pavement in search of a new job, it's only a matter of time before you're called in for an interview.
+And while you may not even realize it, your beauty look has a lot to do with whether or not you land your dream position.
+It's all about first impressions!

-The key is to understand the importance of first impressions.
-Your goal should be to convey your competence, neatness, and attention to detail — and all of those things can be communicated through your appearance.
-More importantly, when you feel confident about your appearance, you'll be able to focus on presenting your qualifications and experience.
-Here are some practical tips that you can use before your next job interview.
+In an interview, you should convey your competence, neatness, and attention to detail — which all can be communicated through your appearance.
+More importantly, when you feel confident about your looks, you'll be able to focus on (and triumph at!) presenting your qualifications.
+Here are some beauty tips that will help you nail the job.

 Hair: Keep It Simple

 - If your hair is long, consider pulling it back in a ponytail.
-This way, you won't be tempted to absentmindedly fiddle with it.
+This way, you won't be tempted to twirl it around your finger out of nerves.

-- Even if you don't use hair spray every day, a light dusting of it will keep flyaways at bay.
+- Even if you're not a regular user of hair spray, use a light spritz to keep flyaways at bay.

 - Don't wear a hat as part of your ensemble.
-If you need a hat to keep yourself warm, remove it before entering the building, and peek into a mirror to remove any traces of hat head.
+You don't want to run the risk of hat head.

 - Skip the flashy hair accessories.